 By JENNIFER WILLIAMS

 We're serving you our weekly bite-sized roundup of the stories you need to know.
-This week, read about how naming your accounts can help you save more money and which states will get a tax hike on gasoline.
+This week, read about how the Virgin Islands could pay for part of your next vacation to the islands and how some New Yorkers could might soon qualify for free college tuition.

 And that's the scoop this week -- see you next week for more.